Prevention & Wellbeing Programs

 For more information, contact the Social Services Prevention Supervisor at (828) 695-6908.

-Post Care Services, in partnership with The Duke Endowment, QIC-AG, and Child Trends, provides an array of voluntary services to children ages 0-18 and their families when they leave foster care for a permanent placement (reunification or adoption).
+Success Coach service provides an array of voluntary services to children ages 0-18 and their families when they leave foster care for a permanent placement (reunification or adoption).
 In order to reach their development potential and to prepare adequately for adulthood, children and their caregivers require significant quality interventions and support while the children transition from foster care to post care.

 - Success Coach Services: This is a voluntary, in-home service where a Success Coach works in partnership with the family to assess needs, set goals, coordinate services, build and reinforce learned skills, and provide crisis intervention.
 Success Coach Post Care Services are available to all adoptive families who reside in the following counties: Alexander, Alleghany, Ashe, Burke, Cabarrus, Caldwell, Catawba, Cleveland, Gaston, Lincoln, Mecklenburg, Stanly, Union, Watauga, Wilkes.

 - Educational Services: Educational services are offered to families who are in the Success Coach program.
 An Educational Advocate coordinates services between public schools and Social Services to promote educational achievement, stability, and continuity.

 - Post-Care Clinical Services: Therapists provide clinical services and consultation on mental health issues to families served in post care and provide post adoption educational support group activities for families.